Frequently Asked Questions

 - What services do you offer at Piller Child Development?

-We offer pediatric occupational therapy, physical therapy, and speech therapyservices.
+We offer pediatric occupational therapy, speech therapy services.
 We also offer supplemental handwriting and social skills classes.

 - What ages of children do you see?